aiven/devportal/docs/products/kafka/kafka-connect/howto/manage-logging-level.rst

 ..
 Warning::

+    The previous command shows the standard list of loggers (``org.apache.zookeeper``, ``org.reflections`` and ``root``) and any loggers for which the logging level has been already modified.

-    If you have not previously set a logging level for a connector's logger class, then the list of loggers retrieved above will not show any logger level information of that connector's logger class, even if that connector is currently running in the Aiven for Apache Kafka Connect cluster.
-See the next section on how to change the logging level of a particular logger.
+    Therefore, if you have not previously set a custom logging level for a connector's logger class, the related logger level information will not be visible in the list, even if that connector is currently running in the Kafka Connect cluster.
+The next section describes how to change the logging level of a particular logger.

 Change the logging level for a particular logger
 ''''''''''''''''''''''''''''''''''''''''''''''''